Sports Medicine Fellowship

 The Medical College of Wisconsin Affiliated Hospitals offers its housestaff a comprehensive benefits package.
 Learn more

-- Up to four weeks paid vacation
+- Three weeks paid vacation

 - Time and funds for approved conference attendance

 This fellowship participates in the Primary Care Sports Medicine Match sponsored by the National Residency Match Program (NRMP).